johnot/tdes-encryptor/README.md

 Compile with maven.
 Output in classes directory.

-To run
+To run the jar

-jar java -jar TDesEncryptor-1.0.jar
+java -jar TDesEncryptor-1.0.jar